ASaiM/hmp_mock_tests/doc/report/report.md

     - \usepackage{multirow}
 ---

-The HMP metagenomes mock pilot is a project with metagenomic shotgun sequences from a controlled microbiota community (with 22 known microbial species).
-Two datasets are available: even and staggered mock communities.
-These controlled datasets are available in [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311).
-We analyzed these datasets with the workflow available with ASaiM Galaxy instance and compared taxonomic and functional results with the ones obtained with [*EBI metagenomics* pipeline (version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0).
-Details about these analyses (workflows, scripts, results, parameters, ...) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests).
+ASaiM framework, particularly the main workflow, was tested and validated on two mock metagenomic datasets from a controlled microbiota community (with 22 known microbial strains).
+These datasets are available on *EBI metagenomics* dataset.

+Taxonomic and functional results produced by ASaiM framework have been extensively analyzed and compared with results obtained with *EBI metagenomics* pipleine (https://www.ebi.ac.uk/metagenomics/pipelines/1.0) [@hunter_ebi_2014].
+Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo]().

+These analyses validate ASaiM framework and its main workflow.
+Hence, the main workflow produces accurate and precise taxonomic assignations, wide functional results (gene families, pathways, GO slim terms) and relations between taxonomic and functional results, in few hours on a standard computer.

 # Data